totten/locolamp/README.md

 [nix-shell]$ loco run
 ```

-This will initialize the data/configuration files in `.loco/var` and launch the services in the foreground.
+This will create a RAM-disk, initialize the data/configuration files in `.loco/var`, and launch the services in the foreground.
 You can then open a web page, e.g.

 * http://127.0.0.1:8000/

 To stop the services, simply press `Ctrl-C`.

+To start again, run `loco run` again.
+To destroy the ramdisk and any service data, run `loco clean`.

 What if you want to change the configuration?
 Check the file-list and the examples below.